LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 **NOTE:** For now there is no discrimination on the item you can drop.
 You can drop a _Torch_, like you can drop a _Light Spell_ , like you can drop your _Darkvision feature_, probably some condition for let drop only physical items

-## How can i contribute with my ownt item ?
+## How can i contribute with my own item ?

 Anyone can contribute with a custom lighting and vision item, you just need to export the item you created with the ATL effect on it and i will create a compendium, or better open a PR on the official [ATE](https://github.com/kandashi/Active-Token-Lighting) compendium.